 Spunbonded fabric tunnels.
 Spunbonded polyester and spunbonded polypropylene fabric tunnels are two of the more popular row cover tunnels since they don’t have to be vented and don’t tear as easily as polyethylene.
 Edges are secured with fabric pins and/or soil.

 Row Cover Removal

 Row covers are often applied three to four weeks before crops are normally planted to encourage growth enhancement or for frost prevention.
 Row covers must be removed at bloom for fruiting crops to encourage bee or wind pollination.
 Higher temperatures later in the season may reduce quality for cool-season crops, necessitating the removal of the row covers.
 Extremely high temperatures that develop later in the season under row covers can also reduce production of crops like tomatoes and peppers.

-To find more resources for your business, home, or family, visit the College of Agricultural, Consumer and Environmental Sciences on the World Wide Web at aces.nmsu.edu.
+To find more resources for your business, home, or family, visit the College of Agricultural, Consumer and Environmental Sciences on the World Wide Web at aces.nmsu.edu/pubs/.

-Contents of publications may be freely reproduced for educational purposes.
+Contents of publications may be freely reproduced, with an appropriate citation, for educational purposes.
 All other rights reserved.
 For permission to use publications for other purposes, email@example.com or the authors listed on the publication.

 New Mexico State University is an equal opportunity/affirmative action employer and educator.
 NMSU and the U.S. Department of Agriculture cooperating.